I used the Foreshore and Seabed Debate as a case study to unearth the equality and rights arguments that New Zealanders employ…

 "I've always been a bit of a film geek so was excited to be able to watch a variety of different types of films and learn more about how films are put together."

-After finishing her Bachelor of Arts in Sociology at the end of last year, Eman started working as a Youth Case Worker for the Dunedin Red Cross, focused on how best to settle former refugee youth into New Zealand and into Dunedin.
+After finishing her Bachelor of Arts in Sociology, Eman started working as a Youth Case Worker for the Dunedin Red Cross, focused on how best to settle former refugee youth into New Zealand and Dunedin.

 Merata’s research activities have over-arching themes of supporting Māori leadership, community and education.